 Coggan begins with Buddha’s life then moves on to ancient Hindu myths and Mount Meru, the holy mountain which many Angkor temples symbolise, explaining everything from the story of the Churning of the Ocean of Milk (if only I had a dollar for every time a guide told that one – and another for every tourist’s wrinkled brow) and ends with the role of religion today.

 Coggan travelled around Cambodia to conduct research and the book is sprinkled with local insights and poignant encounters.

 Destination Cambodia: Adventures in the Kingdom by Walter Mason

 That’s our Cambodia reading list – the concise Cambodia reading list.
-What books would you add?
+What books on Cambodia would you add?